 Have to say this has been of minor interest to me but it is a nice Photoshop feature and now has a nice dialog that makes it a lot easier to generate 1x 2x SVG etc output from layers / assets.
 It is an interface for the Adobe Generator.
 Seems to work fine but a key thing to remember is to create a folder for the output.
 If not, you can easily fill an entire desktop with the output of all these variant PNG etc files.
 Guess it is very useful for web work which leads onto a related update

 A couple of new guide features have been added: new guide layout and new guides from shape.
 The new guide layout feature is really good as it means you can create 8 columns, 12 columns, 3 rows etc with gutter and margins (as well as save them as a new preset) in seconds and you can clear any previous guides.
 This is a very useful addition.
-You can, of course, still manually edit the guides but it makes it a lot faster than carefully adding them one at a time as well as adding in gutters etc. The shape feature is also pretty useful as you can select a shape layer in Photoshop and then create a guide around the layer (top and bottom and left and right) and you can also select multiple layers and create a grid of guides from those.
+You can, of course, still manually edit the guides but it makes it a lot faster than carefully adding them one at a time as well as adding in gutters etc. The guides from shape feature is also pretty useful feature of the creative cloud 2014.2 update as you can select a shape layer in Photoshop and then create a guide around the layer (top and bottom and left and right) and you can also select multiple layers and create a grid of guides from those.
 Again, very useful for all kinds of web work as well as any other layouts.